-We've managed to accumulate quite a few plastic Easter eggs after attending so many egg hunts.
+We've managed to accumulate quite a few plastic Easter eggs after attending many Easter egg hunts over the years.
 And months later I am still tripping over them in the kids bedrooms where they've used them to play basketball, bowling, and a dozen other made-up games.
-But my favorite thing to do with all of the leftover plastic Easter eggs is to do a little decorating for Easter by placing them inside of glass containers, apothecary jars, bowls- whatever I have on hand.
+My favorite thing to do with leftover plastic Easter eggs is to do a little decorating for Easter by placing them inside of glass containers, apothecary jars, bowls- whatever I have on hand.

 I prefer to separate them and create individual jars of just one color- especially since those plastic eggs often come in varying shades of the same color… which makes the display more interesting.